 Rohingya Men and Women’s Group Art Project

-The Rohingya community, originally from Burma, were resettled in Carlow in June 2009 as part of the UNHCR (United Nations high commissioner for refugees) resettlement programme.
-The community lived in refugee camps in Bangladesh from the early 1990’s.
+in Carlow in June 2009 as part of the UNHCR (United Nations high

 The Rohingyas number approximately 1.5 million and have endured continued persecution and ethnic cleansing in Burma.
 About 1.5 million Rohingyas have been living in exile in many countries all over the world.
 The Rohingyas in Burma continue to suffer from several forms of persecution and human rights violations.